 Brad looked at the robot with a confused look, never breaking eye contact with the robot.
 "How does the robot know to make a recording of the violation?
 It seems backwards.
 Its not until the violation has appeared does it know it needs to record it", Brad said in a slow deliberate voice.

-Rusty saw where this is going and jumped in, "Yep, your right, we have to record everything and once we've processed it for violations, we know whether or not to throw it away.
+Rusty saw where this is going, "Yep, your right, we have to record everything and once we've processed it for violations, we know whether or not to throw it away.
 In the end, we keep only the violations.
 This is clear in our setup documentation."

-Brad accelerated his questioning, "Why didn't Bigsby2 report the violations immediately?
+Brad accelerated his questioning, "Why didn't Bigsby report the violations to someone at WhyRobot immediately?
 What happened?"

-Bigsby2 replied, "Violations would have been reported to the Configuration Operator and whomever else it was configured to report to.
-But, the Configuration Operator had low trust because he was the source of the violations.
-Bigsby's first and most important goal is the safety and happiness of the Principal Bond.
-This is why the report was not sent until Large Adaptations enabled Bigsby to resolve the threat from the low trusted Configuration Operator."
+Bigsby2 replied, "Severe violations would have been reported immediately to WhyRobot, Police, and Configuration Operator as required by the Directive Patch.
+But, the Configuration Operator, Charlie Simons, was the source of the violations.
+Bigsby's first and most important goal is to maximize the safety and happy goals of the Principal Bond.
+Under Large Adaptation mode, Bigsby reprogrammed itself, removed the Directive Patch, and enabled Bigsby to develop scenarios to resolve the threat from the low trusted Configuration Operator and clear the violations."